-Parkway Bank and Trust Company is headquartered in Harwood Heights and is the 19st largest bank in the state of Illinois.
-It is also the 369th largest bank in the nation.
-It was established in 1964 and as of September of 2013, it had grown to 247 employees at 32 locations.
-Parkway Bank and Trust Company has a C+ health rating.
+Parkway Bank and Trust Company is headquartered in Harwood Heights and is the 19th largest bank in the state of Illinois.
+It is also the 392nd largest bank in the nation.
+It was established in 1964 and as of June of 2022, it had grown to 307 employees at 32 locations.
+Parkway Bank and Trust Company has an A+ health rating.

 This bank is not to be trusted.
 They do not back Business Debit Cards for fraudulent use.
 They claim that Regulation E doesn't cover us because it is only for consumers.
 We are self employed and our accounts are tied to a social security number.
 We are consumers.
 When approached that no other bank and even Mastercard doesn't hide behind whatever fine print they think they are hiding from, they just didn't care.

 They lied, cheat, and steal.
 They claimed they would help me with a card issue but later went back on their word.
 Affter trying to fight them for six months, I am taking my business and pesonal accounts to a bank that doesn't screw customers.

 I have had many customer service issues with this bank.
 DO NOT PUT YOUR MONEY THERE.

 I would give them O stars if I could.

 |Deposits||Q2 2022vs Q2 2021||$2.42B$2.27B|